ibmbpm/bpm_analytics/README.md

 Download
 =====================
-Click on the download icon at the top of this window to download a .zip containing the three standalone utilities:
+Click on the "Clone or download" button at the top of this window to download a .zip containing the three standalone utilities:
 *	BPMEventEmitter
 *	EventSummayAgent
 *	BPMDashboardKibana